AnjaniSriya/RecomendationSystem/README.md

 Content-based recommendation system makes recommendations based on item metadata such as genre, director, description, actors, and so on.
 The main premise underlying these recommender systems is that if a person likes one item, he or she will also enjoy a similar item.

 The following are the approaches I implemented in this project.
-* APPROACH 1 : Weighted_rating:
+* APPROACH 1 : Using Weighted_rating
-* APPROACH 2 : Rapid Automation Keyword Extraction (RAKE)
+* APPROACH 2 : Using Rapid Automation Keyword Extraction (RAKE)
-* APPROACH 3 : Bidirectional Encoder Representations from Transformers (BERT) model
+* APPROACH 3 : Using pre-trained Bidirectional Encoder Representations from Transformers (BERT) model

 ### Built With